Kwame Nkrumah: Ghanaian independence

-Ghana became independent on 6 March 1957.
+Ghana became independent on 6 March 1957 as the Dominion of Ghana.
 As the first of Britain's African colonies to gain majority-rule independence, the celebrations in Accra were the focus of world attention; over 100 reporters and photographers covered the events.
 United States President Dwight D. Eisenhower sent congratulations and his vice president, Richard Nixon, to represent the U.S. at the event.
 The Soviet delegation urged Nkrumah to visit Moscow as soon as possible.
-Political scientist Ralph Bunche, an African American, was there for the United Nations, while the Duchess of Kent represented Queen Elizabeth.
+Political scientist Ralph Bunche, an African American, was there for the United Nations, while the Duchess of Kent represented Queen Elizabeth II.
 Offers of assistance poured in from across the world.
 Even without them, the country seemed prosperous, with cocoa prices high and the potential of new resource development.

 As the fifth of March turned to the sixth, Nkrumah stood before tens of thousands of supporters and proclaimed, "Ghana will be free forever."
 He spoke at the first session of the Ghana Parliament that Independence Day, telling his new country's citizens that "we have a duty to prove to the world that Africans can conduct their own affairs with efficiency and tolerance and through the exercise of democracy.
 We must set an example to all Africa."

+As part of the ceremony, Nkrumah gave a speech to instill hope and ooze assurance.